PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/Lecture/english.md

 Our program behaves perfectly!
 Lets put all this code into a function we can use whenever we want.

+![] TODO gif of editing the code by turng main into a "yes" function that returns a bool, then making a new main function above the yes function.

 (change your code to the following)
 ```c
 #include <stdio.h>